top of page

 The stunning reward from Sarrail Ridge (saddle).

-After the fork, you’ll stride onwards for about 1.5 kms on wide switchbacks.
-You’ll gain an impressive amount of elevation here, but the steepness is still moderate.
-Roughly 1.5 hours after leaving your car, you should happily break through to beautiful Rawson Lake.
+After the fork, stride onwards for about 1.5 kms on wide switchbacks.
+You’ll gain an impressive amount of elevation here, but you’ll know you’re getting close to the lake once the terrain levels out and the climbing becomes less laborious.

 Rawson Lake and Mount Sarrail Kananaskis hiking hike Alberta Canada Canadian Rockies